 Milk is best heated to around 60-70℃ (Approx 140-160°F).
 It's also important to note that gelatine starts to lose its setting properties if heated above 75℃.

 Start by microwaving the milk for 2 minutes at 600W.
 Mix it and then keep heating in 20-30 second intervals, mixing thoroughly each time.
-This should stop the milk from getting too hot, and allows you to check to see if the gelatine is melted properly.
+This should stop the milk from getting too hot and allow you to check to see if the gelatine is melted properly.

-After microwaving the milk for 2 minutes, heat in 20-30 second intervals stirring each time.
-This will help prevent scolding the milk.
+After microwaving the milk for 2 minutes, heat it in 20-30 second intervals, stirring each time.
+This will help prevent scalding the milk.
 Alternatively, heat it in a saucepan for more control.

 Crack the eggs into a heatproof bowl and whisk until the yolks and whites are combined.